Old Town (amusement park)

 Old Town is an open-air walking district and entertainment complex, located in Kissimmee, Florida.
 Operating since December 1986, it is the recreation of a classic Florida town featuring historical architecture and distinctive storefronts with some seventy unique shops, restaurants, bars, attractions, and rides.

-Following two years of renovations, Old Town celebrated its re-opening in April 2019 with the addition of an 86-foot ferris wheel.
+Following two years of renovations, Old Town celebrated its re-opening in April 2019 with the addition of an 86-foot Ferris wheel.

-Old Town's Cruise and Saturday Classic Cruise, billed as the longest-running weekly car show and cruise in America.
+Old Town's Saturday Classic Car Show & Cruise billed as the longest-running weekly car show and cruise in America.